 How Deductibles Affect Claims Payments

-Deductibles also reduce the claim payment amount.
-A deductible is the amount of money the policyholder agrees to pay on a claim “out of pocket” before any payment is due from the insurance company.
+A deductible is the amount of money the policyholder agrees to pay before any claims payment is due from the insurance company.
 The policyholder chooses the deductible amount when they buy a policy.
-For TWIA policies, policyholders can choose a deductible from $500 to 5% of the policy’s coverage level.
+Higher deductibles result in lower premiums, but cost policyholders more when there is a claim.

-The policy’s deductible amount will automatically be subtracted from your first claim payment.
+The policy’s deductible amount is subtracted from your claim payment.
+Proof of deductible payment is required.
 If the cost to repair or replace damaged property is less than the deductible amount, you will not receive a claim payment.

 How to Identify Your Deductible